tursodatabase/turso-driver-laravel/README.md

 ];
 ```

-The package now include the `turso-php-installer`, so you can now install the LibSQL Extension via artisan command:
+The package now include the `turso-php-installer`, so you can install the LibSQL Extension via artisan command:

 ```
 php artisan turso-php:install
 ```

 And you can read the all command using `php artisan | grep turso-php` or read the [manual](https://darkstation.mintlify.app/dark-extensions/tools/installer/reference)

+## Laravel Sail

+Don't worry, we also provide Laravel Sail step by step guide for you read: [Sailing with LibSQL](https://darkstation.mintlify.app/dark-extensions/tools/installer/platforms/laravel-sail)

 ## Environment Variable Overview